Ada-Developers-Academy/independent-ai-topics/03-debugging-w-chatgpt/debugging-w-chatgpt.md

 ## Goals

 We have a number of tools in our belt for debugging and understanding code, but there’s always room for more!
-This lesson is about what we can do with LLMs and generative AI tools like ChatGPT if we’ve used all the debugging tools at our disposal and are still feeling stuck or unsure of what a piece of code is doing.
+This lesson is about what we can do with LLMs and generative AI tools like ChatGPT if we’ve used all other debugging tools at our disposal and are still feeling stuck or unsure of what a piece of code is doing.

 Our goals for this lesson are to:
-- Learn how to effectively share code and context around code with ChatGPT
+- Learn how to effectively share code and context with ChatGPT
 - Use ChatGPT in conjunction with our other debugging skills
-- Examine how to evaluate the explanations ChatGPT gives for correctness
+- Examine how to evaluate ChatGPT provided explanations for correctness

 ## Caveats & Concerns